duckinator/heresy/README.md

 # Heresy

-An alternative standard library with no intent of compatibility.
+An alternative standard library for Ruby.
+It's not _avoiding_ compatability, but it's not really aiming for it, either.

 ## Installation